 Wholesale Electricity Price

-You can choose to buy electricity from the wholesale electricity market via SP Group.
-In doing so, you will be paying for electricity at prices that vary every half-hour, depending on the demand and supply situation in the market.
+Consumers can choose to buy electricity from the wholesale electricity market via SP Group.
+In doing so, they will be paying for electricity at prices that vary every half-hour, depending on the demand and supply situation in the market.
 This is also known as the Wholesale Electricity Price (WEP).

 The WEP would typically rise due to reasons such as an increase in electricity demand and/or an outage of power generating units.

 Consumers are advised to consider the WEP plan carefully given that the electricity rate that they pay is uncertain and volatile.
 In the recent months of 2023, wholesale electricity prices have remained elevated and volatile.
 Consumers who are buying electricity at wholesale prices could pay significantly more for their electricity, compared to those buying electricity at the regulated tariff from SP Group or via a retail contract with an electricity retailer.

 For greater price certainty, households are advised to consider these options instead: